Skip to content

 Legal work and completion

-Your solicitor handles searches, contracts, and the stamp duty payment (including the surcharge).
-Once everything clears, the purchase completes and you can begin letting.
+Your solicitor deals with the searches, contracts, and the stamp duty payment, surcharge included.
+Once it all clears, the purchase completes and you can start letting.

 Speak to a buy-to-let specialist

 At Clearview Mortgage Solutions, our brokers help landlords and investors across the UK find the right buy-to-let deal.
-Whether you’re buying your first investment property or expanding a portfolio, we’ll explain the stress tests, compare rates from 90+ lenders, and handle the application from start to finish — no obligation.
+Whether you are buying your first investment property or adding to a portfolio, we will talk you through the stress tests, compare rates from 90+ lenders, and handle the application from start to finish.
+There is no obligation to go ahead.

 Written and reviewed by